 6. Learn about shipping on Great Lake Superior

-It can be a bit quiet near the Aerial lift bridge in the winter, since you won’t see many boats moving until late March or early April, but you can still catch some history at the Lake Superior Maritime Museum.
+It can be a bit quiet near the Aerial Lift Bridge in the winter, since you won’t see many boats moving between January and late March/early April, but you can still catch some history at the Lake Superior Maritime Museum.

 If you’re visiting in late-March or early-April, you might just catch “The First Ship” and have a chance to see the first “saltie” of the year coming into port!

 The Duluth Children’s Museum in the Lincoln Park Craft District is just $7 per person, and kids under 2 are free.
 The Lake Superior Railroad Museum isn’t free, but it is open every day, and it’s a “can’t miss” attraction for kids and train-lovers alike!
 The Great Lakes Aquarium and Lake Superior Zoo are also great family-friendly options.
 A cost saving tip: Many attractions in Duluth offer reciprocal memberships to other attractions (in Duluth and beyond), so if you’re traveling on a budget, be sure to check ahead and see if there’s a way you can save through a membership you may already hold!

 8. Shop ‘til you drop